LindaAPersson/dadjokes/TESTING.md

 |               | Edit the joke | Message 'waiting on approval'| PASS |
 |               | Delet the joke | confirm delet message | PASS |

+## Bugs
+### Resolved bugs

+#### Cloudinary returned HTTP files instead of HTTPS, compromising the security of the webpage.

+* To address the security vulnerability stemming from Cloudinary's delivery of HTTP files, a comprehensive solution was implemented following extensive research and guidance from a tutor affiliated with Code Institute.
+The resolution was to append the line 'cloudinary.config(secure=True) within the settings file of the application.